 The Technics SL-1200 hit the market in 1972 and there was nothing else like it.
 This turntable really was, and remains, a game changer.

-In fact, it was so popular that over one million units were manufactured, when production finally ended in 2010.
+In fact, the SL-1200 was so popular that over one million units were manufactured, when production finally ended in 2010.
 With the resurgence in vinyl, thousands of people have petitioned Matsushita (Technics’ parent company) to have the deck re-released.
 My feeling it that this will happen.

-To briefly explain the nomenclature, the SL-1200 models are silver and the SL-1210 models are a gorgeous satin black.
-There are also various iterations that were released over time.
+To briefly explain the nomenclature, the original SL-1200 models are silver and the SL-1210 models are a gorgeous satin black.
+There are also various iterations, released over time.
 The mark 2 is very common but the deck went up to a mark 6 release, each successive mark having better tonearm wiring, fancy piano finishes and the like.

 You have to remember what the turntable market looked like when it was released.
 The marketplace was saturated with rumbly, wobbly suspended-chassis belt-drive decks.
 Most could not hold pitch correctly – Linn LP-12’s, AR’s, Sota’s and so on.
 These decks were nice enough to look at, but lacked the ultimate engineering precision that needed a Japanese manufacturer to build into the design.
 Critically, they also could never be used in the growing DJ market space, where a solid, non-wobbly deck with excellent environmental isolation was needed.

-So how do these decks sound?
-In a word, good!
-Remember, this is a mid-range direct drive deck.
-As such, it has lots of the best attributes of direct drive turntables, and also suffers a little for being made to sell at a certain price point.
+So how do these SL-1200s sound?
+Really good and remember, this is a mid-range, direct drive deck.
+As such, it has lots of the best attributes of DD turntables, but suffers a little for being made to sell at a certain price point.
 For example, pitch stability is excellent, as with most direct drive turntables.
-Notes from piano for example sound as close to tonally stable as they get on vinyl, limited by how centrally the hole has been punched in the record.
+Notes from piano for example sound as close to tonally stable as they get on vinyl, limited only by how centrally the hole has been punched in the record.

 So what do I look out for when servicing these decks?
 I service a lot of them so I have certainly noted some trends.
 They are usually very dirty, so I clean dust the whole deck and arm assembly with a soft brush and then clean the platter and deck very thoroughly.
 This removes most of the grime that builds up over the years.